avabellaw/shark-quiz/readme.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page as I went to ensure unexpected errors were kept to a minimum.
-I used these validators at the end to ensure there were no validation errors upon project submission.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the HTML and CSS as I developed the project ensuring unexpected errors were kept to a minimum.
+I also used them again before submitting.

 ### [W3C Markup Validator](https://validator.w3.org/#validate_by_input)